stepjam/stepjam.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Previous PI of the Dyson Robot Learning Lab, London.
+subtitle: Previous PI of the Robot Learning Lab, London.

 profile:
   align: right